krukmat/Runner-wizard/README.md

 * TODO: It will allow share either routes or complete results (speed in complete route).
 *
 **It's very useful in races with altimetry differences in all the trajectory.**
+You can check it by yourself at: https://runner-wizard.herokuapp.com